-Adopted by the Board of Directors: March 29, 2017 and May 3, 2017 Approved by the Stockholders: April 19, 2017 IPO Date/Effective Date: May 9, 2017 Amended by the Board of Directors: August 29, 2018 Amended by the Board of Directors: April 26, 2020 Approved by the Stockholders: [June 8], 2020
+Adopted by the Board of Directors: March 29, 2017 and May 3, 2017 Approved by the Stockholders: April 19, 2017 IPO Date/Effective Date: May 9, 2017 Amended by the Board of Directors: August 29, 2018 Amended by the Board of Directors: April 26, 2020 Approved by the Stockholders: June 8, 2020 Amended by the Board of Directors: March 17, 2021 Approved by the Stockholders: [June 7], 2021

-GENERAL.
+1. GENERAL.

-(a)

-Eligible Award Recipients.
-Employees, Directors and Consultants are eligible to receive Awards.

-(b) Available Awards.
-The Plan provides for the grant of the following types of Awards: (i) Incentive Stock Options, (ii) Nonstatutory Stock Options, (iii) Stock Appreciation Rights (iv) Restricted Stock Awards, (v) Restricted Stock Unit Awards, (vi) Performance Stock Awards, (vii) Performance Cash Awards, and (viii) Other Stock Awards.
+- (a) Eligible Award Recipients.
+Employees, Directors and Consultants are eligible to receive Awards. - (b) Available Awards.
+The Plan provides for the grant of the following types of Awards: (i) Incentive Stock Options, (ii) Nonstatutory Stock Options, (iii) Stock Appreciation Rights (iv) Restricted Stock Awards, (v) Restricted Stock Unit Awards, (vi) Performance Stock Awards, (vii) Performance Cash Awards, and (viii) Other Stock Awards. - (c) Purpose.

-(c) Purpose.
 The Plan, through the grant of Awards, is intended to help the Company secure and retain the services of eligible award recipients, provide incentives for such persons to exert maximum efforts for the success of the Company and any Affiliate, and provide a means by which the eligible recipients may benefit from increases in value of the Ordinary Shares.